cagataykiziltan/Serialization/README.md

 # Serialization-Deserialization
 Generic xml, json, binary serialization deserialization class which you can use on your projects easily

-Generic serialization and deserialization class has six functionality ;
+Generic serialization and deserialization class has six functionalities ;

 Json serialization - deserialization  <br/>
 Xml serialization - deserialization  <br/>